 Marine Wildlife Strandings

-Marine wildlife that live and feed in the waters off New England occasionally strand along ocean beaches or in tidal marshes.
+Marine wildlife off New England occasionally strand along ocean beaches or in tidal marshes.
 If the animal strands alive, it could be sick, injured or entrapped.
 Or the animal could be disorientated, unable to determine the direction back into deep water.
 If the animal is dead, it may have died while still offshore and then water currents carried the body onto the beach area.

-For more recent stranding information including necropsies conducted by NECWA staff and interns, check our NECWA News blog.
+For more recent stranding information including necropsies conducted by NECWA staff and interns, check our NECWA News blog here.

 Please be aware that in the United States, many marine animals including whales, dolphins, porpoises, seals and sea turtles are protected by the Marine Mammal Act of 1972 and/or the Endangered Species Act of 1973.
 This means that it is illegal to touch, harass or harm these animals in any way.
 Even the best of intentions can lead to the harassment of an animal that appears to be in need of assistance.
 Therefore, the best way to help stranded marine wildlife is to seek immediate assistance from government and non-government organizations that are part of the Northeast Region Stranding Network.